Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 If the length field=32767, the header word is followed by a word with the index allocation.
 In this case the total number of words allocated to the object is 2 plus the value of the index allocation word.

 If the format=9, the header word is followed by a word with the index allocation.
 In this case the total number of words allocated to the object is 2 plus the value of the length field (for the instance variables which can't be 32K) plus the value of the index allocation word, with the instance variables immediately following the index allocation word, followed by the indexed elements.

+For Behavior, the identityHash is the index into the class table.

 #### Examples